 During the fiscal year under review, the Audit & Supervisory Board held eight meetings to deliberate on and determine the audit policy and audit plans.
-Each Audit & Supervisory Board Member implemented audits pursuant to the audit plans determined by the Audit & Supervisory Board and interviewed the Directors of the Company and the presidents/representative directors of the Group and received reports on the execution of their duties.
+Each Audit & Supervisory Board Member implemented audits pursuant to the audit plans determined by the Audit & Board and interviewed the Directors of the Company Supervisory and the presidents/representative directors of the Group and received reports on the execution of their duties.
 In addition, the Audit & Supervisory Board exchanged opinions and information with the account auditors and the internal audit sections of the Company, as well as the full-time audit & supervisory board members of the Group, on a regular basis.
-Furthermore, to ensure that each Audit & Supervisory Board Members' staff appointed pursuant to the "Regulations of the Audit & Supervisory Board" conduct business concerning the convocation of meetings of the Audit & Supervisory Board, the preparation of minutes and the administration of the Audit & Supervisory Board and assist the Audit & Supervisory Board Members to execute their duties.
+Furthermore, to ensure that each Audit & Supervisory Board Member can execute his duties smoothly, the Audit & Supervisory Board Members' staff appointed pursuant to the "Regulations of the Audit & Supervisory Board" conduct business concerning the convocation of meetings of the Audit & Supervisory Board, the preparation of minutes and the administration of the Audit & Supervisory Board and provide assistance to the Audit & Supervisory Board Members to execute their duties.